-Chase Marriott Rewards Premier Plus Credit Card Review
+Marriott Bonvoy Boundless™ Credit Card (Formerly Chase Marriott Rewards Premier Plus Credit Card) Review

-- Marriott point is now the most flexible points (after the merger with SPG).
-We estimate that Marriott points are worth about 0.8 cents/point, see below for a brief introduction.
-So the 100k highest sign-up bonus is worth about 800!
+- Marriott points are now very flexible after the merger with SPG.
+We estimate the value of a Marriott point at 0.7 cents/point, making the 100k sign-up bonus is worth about $700!

-- After account anniversary and pay the annual fee, you will be credited a free night (FN) available for one night stay at any Marriott hotel requiring 35k points or less.
+- If you pay the annual fee after your first account anniversary, you will be credited a free night (FN) available for a one night stay at any Marriott hotel requiring 35k points or less.

 - Earn 6x Marriott points at Marriott hotels (including Marriott, Ritz-Carlton and SPG brands).
 Earn 2x Marriott points on everything else.